Bernard Marcus: Philanthropy

-Marcus is a longtime philanthropist who plans to give away 90% of his $5.9 billion fortune to charity.
-Bernie and Billi Marcus are signatories of The Giving Pledge, a commitment to give away the majority of their wealth to philanthropic causes.
-As of 2019, he has given away $2 billion to various philanthropic causes and has pledged to give away most of his $5.9 billion fortune.
+Marcus was a longtime philanthropist who made plans to give away 90% of his $5.9 billion fortune to charity.
+Bernie and Billi Marcus were signatories of The Giving Pledge, a commitment to give away the majority of their wealth to philanthropic causes.

+By 2019, Bernard Marcus had given away $2 billion to various philanthropic causes and pledged to give away most of his fortune, which had doubled to $9.8 billion in 2024.
+The previous year, Marcus was recognized as one of the Top 10 individuals who gave or pledged the most to charity in the United States.
+He was one of the first signees of the Jewish Future Promise, a charitable campaign launched in 2020 modeled after The Giving Pledge to encourage American Jews to designate at least 50% of their charitable giving to Jewish or Israel-related causes.
-Marcus is chairman of the Marcus Foundation, whose focuses include children, medical research, free enterprise, military veterans, Jewish causes and the community.
-Marcus is on the Board of Directors and an active volunteer for the Shepherd Center.
-One of his main initiatives is providing care for war veterans with traumatic brain injuries.

-In May 2005, Marcus was awarded the Others Award by the Salvation Army, its highest honor.
+Marcus was the chairman of the Marcus Foundation, whose focuses include children, medical research, free enterprise, military veterans, Jewish causes, and the community.
+Marcus was on the Board of Directors and an active volunteer for the Shepherd Center.
+One of his main initiatives was providing care for war veterans with traumatic brain injuries.
+In May 2005, Marcus was awarded the Others Award by The Salvation Army, their highest honor.

 He was named a Georgia Trustee in 2009.
 The award is given by the Georgia Historical Society, in conjunction with the Governor of Georgia, to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.
 In 2012, Marcus was awarded the William E. Simon Prize for Philanthropic Leadership.

-Causes

-Jewish and Israeli
+Jewish and Israeli causes

 Marcus co-founded the Israel Democracy Institute in 1991, contributing $5 million for the construction of the institute's building in Jerusalem's Talbiya neighborhood and investing hundreds of millions of shekels in its ongoing operation over the years.
 In 2016, Marcus and his wife Billi donated $25 million to the construction of the $133 million MDA Marcus National Blood Services Centre in Israel.

-The Georgia Aquarium
+Georgia Aquarium

-Marcus heavily contributed to the launch of the Georgia Aquarium, which opened in downtown Atlanta, Georgia, in 2005.
-Based mostly on the $250 million donation for the Aquarium, Marcus and his wife, Billi, were listed among the top charitable donors in the country by The Chronicle of Philanthropy in 2005.
+Bernard Marcus heavily contributed to the launch of Georgia Aquarium, which opened in downtown Atlanta in 2005 based mostly on the $250 million donation for the aquarium.

 Medical research

 Marcus funded and founded The Marcus Institute, a center for the provision of services for children and adolescents with developmental disabilities.
 Marcus founded and donated $25 million to Autism Speaks to spearhead its efforts to raise money for research on the causes and cure for autism.
-He is an active member of the board of directors.
+He was an active member of the board of directors.

 Books

 In 1999, Marcus, along with Arthur Blank and Bob Andelman, wrote the book Built from Scratch: How a Couple of Regular Guys Grew The Home Depot from Nothing to $30 Billion.
 Marcus, with Catherine Lewis, wrote a book titled Kick Up Some Dust: Lessons on Thinking, Giving Back and Doing It Yourself.
-The book debuted at The Book Festival of the Marcus Jewish Community Center of Atlanta (MJCCA) on November 6, 2022.
+The book debuted at The Book Festival of the Marcus Jewish Community Center of Atlanta on November 6, 2022.